StackVista/stackstate-docs/use/health-state/add-a-health-check.md

 ➡️ [Learn more about how to use anomaly health checks](anomaly-health-checks.md).

 ## Synchronize external health data

 {% hint style="success" "self-hosted info" %}

-**StackState Self-Hosted**

-Extra information for the StackState Self-Hosted product:

-You can synchronize existing health checks from an external monitoring system and add them to StackState topology elements.
+You can [synchronize existing health checks](../../configure/health/health-synchronization.md) from an external monitoring system and add them to StackState topology elements.

 {% endhint %}

 ## See also